Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Geometry Learning

-Our goal is to construct a one-dimensional ordering of the domain such that the rows and columns of a data matrix reflect the intrinsic geometry of the data and support coherent multiscale representations via butterfly algorithm and GHWT.
-This can be interpreted as constructing a space-filling curve, a continuous, surjective mapping from the unit interval onto a higher-dimensional data space, that adapts to the latent geometric structure of the data \cite{cantor1878beitrag}.
-By preserving locality and conforming to underlying patterns, such curves serve as powerful tools across a wide range of applications, including search and indexing structures, computer graphics, numerical simulation, cryptography, and the design of cache-oblivious algorithms \cite{bohm2020space}.
+{ Our goal is to construct row and column trees in Algorithm \ref{alg:questionnaire} and their one-dimensional ordering of the domain such that the rows and columns of a data matrix reflect the intrinsic geometry of the data and support coherent multiscale representations via \texttt{\texttt{Butterfly}} algorithm and \texttt{eGHWT}.
+This can be interpreted as the construction of a space-filling curve, a continuous, surjective mapping from the unit interval onto a higher-dimensional data space, that adapts to the latent geometric structure of the data \cite{cantor1878beitrag}.
+By preserving locality and conforming to the underlying patterns, such curves serve as powerful tools in a wide range of applications, including search and indexing structures, computer graphics, numerical simulation, cryptography, and the design of cache-oblivious algorithms \cite{bohm2020space}.
 Classical space-filling curves, such as the Hilbert \cite{hilbert1935stetige}, Peano \cite{peano1990courbe}, and Z-order \cite{morton1966computer} curves, provide deterministic traversals of regular Cartesian grids that approximately preserve spatial proximity.
-However, they rely on fixed subdivision rules and assume uniform grid structures, making them unsuitable for general data that lacks such regularity.
+However, they rely on fixed subdivision rules and assume uniform grid structures , making them unsuitable for general data that lacks such regularity.
+Furthermore, these curves require a priori knowledge of the geometry and coordinate of the space, preventing them from adapting dynamically to non-uniform data density or evolving spatial extents.